eecs280staff/tutorials/docs/debugging_guide.md

 When the next line of code contains a function call, you need to decide whether to _step into_ the function or go ahead and _step over_ the whole thing.
 It's tempting to _step in_ so you can see all the details, but that may be a waste of time if the function isn't actually broken!

-**Example, Euchre Project**
-Assume we're debugging a Euchre program and we've discovered that players are not making the right decision during the making phase.
+For example, consider the Euchre program.
+Assume we've discovered that players are not making the right decision during the making phase.
 The players choose whether to order up based on the cards they have, which also depends on how the pack of cards was shuffled and how cards were dealt to each player.

 Let's say you've got your debugger paused before the relevant helper functions for each of those steps: